 (e) Buyer shall pay, or cause to be paid, on behalf of Seller, retention bonuses to certain of the Transferred Employees within thirty (30) days of the start date of the applicable Transferred Employee's employment with Buyer or Buyer's Subsidiary, as applicable, in the amounts set forth in Schedule 6.2(e) (any payments due thereunder, the "Retention Bonuses"), less any required employee withholding (the "Withholding Amount").
 The payment of the Retention Bonuses shall require any Transferred Employee who terminates his or her employment with Buyer (other than for a position elimination) within twelve (12) months of Closing to repay the full amount of his or her retention bonus to Buyer, and Buyer will remit any such repaid funds to Seller within ten (10) Business Days to an account designated in writing by Seller.
-As and when such Retention Bonuses are paid to the relevant Transferred Employees, Buyer will provide written notice thereof to Seller setting forth (i) the Retention Bonus amounts paid to the relevant Transferred Employees, inclusive of the Withholding Amount, and (ii) the employer portion of any payroll, social security, unemployment or similar employer-side Tax imposed on such amounts.
-Within five (5) Business Days following delivery of such notice, Seller shall pay to Buyer, by wire transfer of immediately available funds to an account designated in writing by Agregate Bonus Amount to be addressed pursuant to the dispute resolution provisions of this Agreement.
+As and when such Retention Bonuses are paid to the relevant Transferred Employees, inclusive of the Withholding Amount, and (ii) the employer portion of any payroll, social security, unemployment or similar employer-side Tax imposed on such amounts (collectively, the "Aggregate Bonus Amount"), together with any information reasonably necessary for Seller to confirm such amounts.
+Within five (5) Business Days following delivery of such notice, Seller shall pay to Buyer, by wire transfer of immediately available funds to an account designated in writing by Buyer, the Aggregate Bonus Amount, with any disputes as to the Aggregate Bonus Amount to be addressed pursuant to the dispute resolution provisions of this Agreement.